Sauber C24

 The Sauber C24 was a Formula One car built by Sauber for the 2005 season.

 The C24 was driven by Jacques Villeneuve and Felipe Massa, the first time Sauber had a non-European driver lineup.
 The team didn't have a test driver.
 Sauber finished eighth in the Constructors' Championship scoring just 20 points - the team's lowest finish since 2000 season.

 Overview

-The Sauber C24 was supposed due to be launched in Kuala Lumpur, Malaysia on 11 January to mark the 10th anniversary of Petronas, but the launch was cancelled due to the Asian tsunami disaster in 2004.
+The Sauber C24 was supposed to be launched in Kuala Lumpur, Malaysia on 11 January to mark the 10th anniversary of Petronas, but the launch was cancelled due to the Asian tsunami disaster in 2004.
 This car was the first completely designed with the team's new wind tunnel at Hinwil.
 The engine was a Petronas 05A 3.0 V10.

 Sponsorship and livery

 Sauber went into 2005 season with sponsorship continuity.
 The livery had a sponsorship change with Red Bull sponsorship departing to Red Bull Racing after a nine-year alliance with Sauber.
 The front nose livery was changed to blue due to usage of Michelin Tires, previously the nose livery was white in 2001-2004 seasons.
 The team's main sponsor was Credit Suisse.